Kathmandu Day Tours

 Kathmandu Day Tour - Sightseeing in Kathmandu

-Our Kathmandu day tour includes visiting all of Kathmandu's cultural world heritage sites.
-They are Swayambunath, Boudhanath, Pashupatinath, and Kathmandu Durbar Square.
+Our Kathmandu day tour includes visits to cultural world heritage sites, including Swayambunath, Boudhanath, Pashupatinath, and Kathmandu Durbar Square.
 Kathmandu is a massive, bustling bazaar with many Hindu temples, Buddhist Stupas, and monasteries.
 It is often known as an open museum of medieval arts and architecture.

 Kathmandu Tours: Places of Interest Details: